aldoborrero/llm-prompt/README.md

 This plugin is an improvement over the `llm chat` command in the following areas:

-- It introduces support for `rich` markdown to display colorful terminal outputs.
+- It introduces support for [rich](https://github.com/Textualize/rich) to display colorful terminal outputs.
-- It introduces support for `prompt_toolkit` that allows to have a better experience between multi-line and single-line.
+- It introduces support for [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) that allows to have a better experience between multi-line and single-line (yes, you'll have access to `vim` keystyle bindings).

 It mimics the `llm chat` options and arguments, so it's a direct substitute.